abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

-### Learning objective

-Learn how to open and read generic text files in python
+## Learning objective: Learn how to open and read generic text files in python

-In the previous sections, we learnt getting data into python from PostgreSQL and REST APIS.
-While data is mainly served through databases and APIs in industry settings, very often we still need to read data from variously formatted files.
+In the previous sections, we learnt how to ingest data into python from PostgreSQL and REST APIS.
+While data is mainly served through databases and APIs in industry settings these days, very often we still need to read data from variously formatted files.
 Python handles two generic types of files: binary and text files.

 Popular libraries for data science like Pandas have inbuilt methods to read various types of text and binary  files and even reading data from databases.
 We will learn some of the techniques next week in detail.
-There are also libraries such as `csv` , `openpyxl` , and PIL to read specific file formats.
-Here we will focus on built in python functions like `open` and `read` to open a file and read contents into Python.
+There are also libraries such as `csv` , `openpyxl` , and `PIL` to read specific file formats.
+In this lesson, we will focus on learning to use builtin python functions like `open` and `read` to open a text file and read contents into Python.

 ### Opening and closing a text file in python